 Current examples of research software that have been granted a proxy exception include Jabber, iRODs, and RedCap.

 Users interested in the use of any non-proxy supporting software, including video conferencing systems, should contact firstname.lastname@example.org so that Information Security can review the requirements, approve, and implement.

 Research Software Core

-The Research Software Core provides a resource to UT Southwestern faculty, students and post doctoral candidates.
-Software to benefit researchers at low or no cost.
-This is accomplished through bulk purchases and low cost buy-in to campus-wide licenses.
+The Research Software Core provides software to UT Southwestern faculty, students, and postdoctoral candidates at low or no cost.
+This is accomplished through bulk purchases and low cost buy-in for campus-wide licenses.
 The core is supported by the deans of the graduate and medical schools and by Information Resources.